Has your dentist informed you that you need dental implants?

 By applying their knowledge, and following all the sterile techniques, your dentist will ensure that the risk of infection is kept to an absolute minimum.
 However, our mouths are full of bacteria which means infections can develop at any time.

 Swelling, mild pain and discomfort are to be expected within 1-4 days after the dental implant procedure.
 But if the problem persists, there could be something wrong and you should consult your dentist as soon as possible.
+If you need a recommendation, don’t hesitate to fix that toothache with the dentist in little falls.

 For the most part, infections and poor healing are caused by patients not sticking to the post-surgery instructions.
 However, it’s not uncommon for an infection to develop several months later as a result of an underlying issue not being detected before the procedure.